Living in Falls Church VA

-From Civil War sites to the pho and bubble tea of Eden Center, Washington’s hub of Vietnamese food and culture, Falls Church wide-reaching offering of things to do has earned attention from young professionals and families choosing to call the community home.
+Falls Church is home to the largest Vietnamese commercial center on the East Coast.
+Delight your palate with pho and bubble tea of Eden Center and explore the more than 120 shops, restaurants and businesses in the center.
+Washington’s hub of Vietnamese food and culture, Falls Church wide-reaching offering of things to do has earned attention from young professionals and families choosing to call the community home.

-Residents frequently enjoy comedy shows and concerts at the State Theater, a 850-person capacity venue that everyone from Blondie to John Mayer has played.
+Residents frequently enjoy comedy shows and concerts at the State Theater, an 850-person capacity venue where everyone from Blondie to John Mayer has played.
 For outdoor enthusiasts, the Recreation and Parks Department’s year-round programming includes soccer, basketball and flag football for youth and nature photography, tennis and more for adults.

 Falls Church Taxes

 Tax rates in Virginia are competitive, especially compared to surrounding states.
 According to Wallethub, the tax burden in Virginia is lower than that of states like Maryland, West Virginia, Kentucky and North Carolina.